 Barriers and Obstacles Within Us

-A number of self-defeating attitudes, actions, and behaviors will prevent us from being successful in our recovery.
-They create barriers and obstacles within us that prevent us from recovering.
+We create barriers and obstacles within us with our self-defeating attitudes, actions, and behaviors that prevent us from recovering.
 We come into recovery with these and often continue to use them in our early recovery.
 But it’s not just early recovery.
 These barriers and obstacles may also resurface if we become complacent in our recovery or start reverting to old patterns.

 We’ve stated that we want to recover, but still not take advantage of the opportunity.
 Some of our reasons for not taking advantage are: